hollyhudson/inkscape_customization/README.md

 /Applications/Inkscape.app/Contents/Resources/etc/
 ```

 and replace the `gtk-2.0` directory with the one in this repo.
-This will make all of your tool areas a very dark gray.
+This will make all of your tool areas a very dark grey.

 I excavated this directory out of a zipped exe file from [byJohnny, LLC](http://byjohnny.com/).